By Kurtis Carlock, MD

 Peer Reviewed

 “Rapid Response Team to 7W.
 Rapid Response Team to 7W.”
-After switching elevators and waiting for security to buzz you in through the double doors, …
+After switching elevators and waiting for security to buzz you in through the …

 By Anthony Marte